-Use a guide.
 It’s a good idea to use a hiking guide if you are hiking Table Mountain for the first time.
 There are several companies in Cape Town offering guiding services up Table Mountain.
 These guides will help you to select the most suitable route according to your fitness and experience.
 Using guides is not only safe, but they will teach you a lot about hiking Table Mountain.

-Join a club, there are many hiking clubs around Table Mountain.
+There are many hiking clubs around Table Mountain.
 Most of them have been going for quite some time and they are generally lead by experienced Table Mountain hikers.
 Joining a club is not only fun but you will learn a lot about hiking in general.

-Get advise, there are loads of helpful, down to earth hikers in Cape Town that hike regularly up Table Mountain.
+There are loads of helpful, down to earth hikers in Cape Town that hike regularly up Table Mountain.
 Ask someone for advise and research the hiking routes on the internet.
 There are plenty of well informed websites on hiking Table Mountain and the different hiking routes.
 Ask hikers on route if you are going in the right direction, reassure yourself and take advantage of these resources.

-Logistics, planing and preparation are two of the most important key factors when taking on a Table Mountain hike.
+Planing and preparation are two of the most important key factors when taking on a Table Mountain hike.
 Research your route and take notes of distance, terrain and times.
 Make check points and research landmarks to identify along the way.

-Etiquette, take care of the hiking routes on Table Mountain and be respectful to others.
+Take care of the hiking routes on Table Mountain and be respectful to others.
 Table Mountain is home to many animals and plants and it is important for them to live in a non-disruptive habitat.

 - Uphill hikers get right of way.
 It is tiring hiking uphill, it can be a mental challenge and at times it’s best not to break your rhythm.
 Waiting too long can most certainly do that.
 Give the right of way to uphill hikers on Table Mountain.
 Step aside and let them pass.